Verdena: Origins

 The group formed in 1995 with the two brothers Alberto (guitarist) and Luca Ferrari (drummer).

-In 1996, after various bass players coming and going, met Roberta Sammarelli (bassist), who at the time was playing guitar for a female punk group in Bergamo, the Porno Nuns, with who Alberto knew for some time.
+In 1996, after various bass players coming and going, met Roberta Sammarelli (bassist), who at the time was playing guitar for a female punk group in Bergamo, the Porno Nuns, who Alberto knew for some time.
 The same year, they recorded and released their first demo Froll sound, with lyrics almost entirely in English with influences by Nirvana.
 The group initially decided to call themselves "Verbena," the name of a plant (Alberto yells it in Nella schiuma, a song from their second demo tape), but changed to Verdena after finding out a group in the United States already had that name.
 The band was often called the "Italian Nirvana," which continues to be given to them to this day.

 In July 1997, the trio recorded the second and last demotape, this time with lyrics entirely in Italian, and appeared in the compilation Soniche Avventure by Fridge Records with the song Fiato adolescenziale.
 Between 1997 and 1998, they were playing live in the cities of Bergamo, Brescia, Milan and Savona.

 The band was offered to sign with various different independent labels, but would accept to be signed by Black Out / Universal in September 1998, after being discovered by Luca Fantacone.